-Transport in Bimini can be interesting to say the least.
-Bahamian roads are left hand drive, although you will see a mix of American and European cars, as well as golf carts.
+Travelling in Bimini can be an adventure in itself!
+Bahamian roads are left hand drive, although you will see a mix of American and European cars, as well as plenty of golf carts.
 The ratio of cars to golf carts is actually about 50/50!

 Taxi / Shuttle

 There are a good number of taxis and shuttles on both North and South Bimini and since it’s really not a big place most rides are under $15.
 This is a good option for getting to/from the airport or ferry with your gear when you arrive and depart.

 By far the best way to see Bimini is to pick up a golf cart from one of the several companies offering rentals.
 The going rate is $70-80/day but if you are in town for several days be sure to negotiate or ask for discount.
 A good weekly rate is around $65/day.
 Carts are in abundance and generally the staff will approach arriving travelers with cart offers so you shouldn’t have any trouble finding someone to rent from.

 North/South Bimini Ferry